 This aspect is important as it helps students to develop more than just the physical skills.

 TaeKwon-Do training engages students on many different levels.
 From the start of training it becomes evident that the body will become honed to facilitate the physical requirements needed both inside and maybe outside the dojang (training hall).
 Students are softly encouraged to reflect on how one can help not just themselves but also others.
 The idea is nurtured that our interactions with fellow human beings can be profound and our respectful and kind behaviour and actions can leave lasting positive impressions.
 As physical and mental strength is gained, one becomes quietly confident.
 Managing emotions in training is transferred to everyday life.
 Arrogance is shunned but being humble is encouraged.

 The classes at The Royal School adhere to all aspects of traditional TaeKwon-Do.
 As children grow they go through not only physical change but also emotional and intellectual change.
 This is the normal development of children and from the outset, pupils will benefit from the structure and guidance within TaeKwon-Do.
 Instructors are selected and trained over many years to adhere to the traditions of TaeKwon-Do and to be positive role models not just in class but also in society as a whole.
-The Instructor at the Royal School is Mr Taylor III Degree (Dan) Black Belt who has been training for nineteen years and has experience as an Instructor in England and Northern Ireland.
+The Instructor at the Royal School is Mr Taylor III Degree (Dan) Black Belt who has been training for twenty five years and has experience as an Instructor in England and Northern Ireland.
 He is a fully qualified National Instructor and has taught children and adults of all ages.
 As a university graduate and schoolteacher, Mr Taylor is aware of the academic calendar and the commitments of pupils.
-Mr Taylor is a direct student of Master Iqbal VII Degree.
+Mr Taylor is a direct student of Master Iqbal VIII Degree.
 Master Iqbal visits the Royal School club to conduct gradings (tests) and seminars.
 Master Iqbal has many years experience instructing TaeKwon-Do in schools, universities and the community.